mctinker/Map-Tasker/README.md

     'maptasker -g'

+Example fetching backup file directly from your Android device:

+    'maptasker -b 192.168.0.210:1821+/Tasker/configs/user/backup.xml'

-Alternatively, see *config.py* for user-customizable options.
+Alternatively, see *config.py* for some user-customizable options.
 Make user-specific changes in this file and save it rather than specifying them as arguments or via the GUI.

 ### To Do List (in no particular order)